EgorOrachyov/Berserk/Engine/Source/Render/README.md

 * Shader files, used by program, and their types
 * Paths to the files with shader source code
 * Names of the uniform variables used in this shader program
-* Uniform blocks used in this shader and variables names, defined it these uniform blocks
+* Uniform blocks used in this shader and variables names, defined in these uniform blocks

 ### Shader xml specification